qauchida/qauchida.github.io/essays/final-project-idea.md

 - Grace Hopper was a pioneering programmer for the United States Navy.
 - Katherine Johnson is credited with coining the term 'software engineering'.
 - Margaret Hamilton was a 'human computer' at NASA.
+- Dr. Talia Gershon is the current senior manager of AI Challenges and Quantum Computing at IBM.

 Your Female Faculty Members:
 - Martha Crosby